TylerHobanDotCom/AutoOOF/README.md

 # AutoOOF

+# THIS SHIT IS FUCKED BECAUSE ROBLOX CHANGED THE WAY THE CLIENT IS INSTALLED AND THIS SCRIPT WAS MADE IN A FEW MINUTES WITHOUT MUCH CONSIDERATION, THIS DOES NOT MEAN I WILL NOT EVER FIX IT, I JUST CANNOT BE BOTHERED RIGHT NOW.

 Classic death sound replacer for Roblox Game Client (not affiliated in any way with the Roblox Corporation, obviously.)

 Plans to eventually have a revamp with a background service so you don't have to run the script when Roblox updates.